smthussain/noughts-and-crosses/README.md

 Architecture
 ------------
 * Target framework is .NET 4.5.
-Solution was developed in VS2012 + Resharper
+Solution was developed in VS2012 + Resharper.
+There are a few nuget packages that need to be restored.
 * We have a UI, that has an outer loop (to replay games) and an inner loop (taking turns within a game)
 * All the complex logic has been pushed into a logic assembly
 * The only entry point to this logic is the public IBoard.
-The is implemented by Board, which in turn farms out various bits of logic to other components
+The is implemented by Board, which in turn farms out various bits of logic to other components.
+All these components are Internal
 * All dependancies to the logic are via contracts (DIP), and are resolved with an IoC container (Autofac)

 Testing